Story by Rachel Schwartzman – Shop Beehive – Photos by Katie Jameson for The Style Line

 How do you think creativity plays a role in some of the world’s bigger conversations and how do you believe Beehive/entrepreneurship contributing to this shift?

 Creativity is what allows us to step out of our lane and try something new and magical.
 Whether it’s a new approach to a big or small problem, creativity is so important to maintain in our lives.
-If we lose that ability, then it’s hard to make meaningful changes in our lives and world.
-I like to think that Beehive, in its own way, allows our customers to start their days feeling unique and ready to conquer whatever comes along, while remaining true to themselves.
+If we lose that ability, then it’s hard to make meaningful changes in our lives and the world.
+I like to think that Beehive, in its own way, allows our customers to start their days feeling unique and ready to conquer whatever comes along while remaining true to themselves.
 If we all stayed closer in touch with who we are, maybe our lives would look a little different.
-What I’m wearing has always influenced my mood, motivation and outlook.
+What I’m wearing has always influenced my mood, motivation, and outlook.

 … and the ladies who shop there: